 Explore the Formal Garden

 The formal garden is located on Marcy Street and is arguably the most scenic entrance to Prescott Park.
 In the spring and summer, blooming flowers fill the garden with color and make any visit a memorable one.
-Not surprisingly, the formal garden is used as a beautiful backdrop for a number of weddings.
+Not surprisingly, the formal garden is used as a beautiful backdrop for a number of weddings, it gets precast stone wa services every month.

 Be sure to take your camera — you’re going to want to capture every moment!